Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Why We Chose It

-If you’re looking for a purpose-built deer hunting round, then look no further than the Winchester Deer Season XP.
+If you’re looking for a purpose-built deer hunting round, look no further than Winchester Deer Season XP.

-Deer Season XP fires the new Extreme Point bullet.
-Descended from the Power Point bullet fired by Winchester Super X cartridges, the new Extreme Point was developed to inflict maximum impact trauma and massive wound channels for a clean and quick kill.
+Deer Season XP ammo features the Extreme Point bullet, which is designed to inflict maximum impact trauma and a massive wound channels to ensure a clean and quick kill.

-The only downside to Deer Season XP is that it can be very tricky to find this ammo in 7.62x39.
-However, if you can get your hands on it, you won’t be disappointed!
+The only downside to Deer Season XP is that it can be very tricky to find in 7.62x39.
+If you can get your hands on it, you won’t be disappointed!

 Specs